lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 The main references for this part are @lehninger2005lehninger, and @schlick2010molecular.
 ```

+Here I take for granted that you are familiar with the general concepts introduced in the previous chapter regarding the interactions between atoms and molecules.

 # The basic structure of DNA and RNA

 Deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) are the fundamental molecules that carry and execute the genetic instructions essential for all forms of life.
 Like proteins, they are [macromolecules](./proteins#macromolecules).
 However, the repeating monomer is not an amino acid, but a nucleotide, which is a molecule consisting of a a cyclic sugar (a [pentose](https://en.wikipedia.org/wiki/Pentose)), a phosphate group, and a nitrogenous base.
 A nucleotide without the phosphate group is called a nucleoside.